iann838/Pyot/docs/src/core/queue.md

         print(await queue.join())
 ```
 :::danger MEMORY AWARENESS
-The coroutine passed to the queue, try your best to not return anything or return small objects, because `Queue` will save those returning values for the `join()`, meaning that memory can start to increase over time, try to design the coroutines to consume the object instead.
+The coroutine passed to the queue.
+Try your best to not return anything or return small objects, because `Queue` will save those returning values for the `join()`, meaning that memory can start to increase over time.
+Try to design the coroutines to consume the object instead.

 Assuming we want to gather 30k matches, take the following examples in term of memory usage
 * ***BAD***